"To preserve the reputation of the Fraternity unsullied must be your constant care."

 The lodge closed in 1989.
 The building is four stories tall and features two two-story auditoriums.
 Plans are to have concerts featuring Price Hill Will's 110-member youth orchestra, as well as other attractions.

-An under-used Masonic hall still occupied by Masons can still be an important part of a town by opening its doors and making itself available as community space.
+An under-used Masonic hall that's currently occupied by Masons can still be an important part of a city or town by opening its doors and making itself available as community space.
 Doing so serves the public and puts Freemasons back in front of the the community's awareness.
 This one was abandoned 30 years ago, so it's very different.
 But it's interesting that the neighborhood long believed the Masonic building was too historic and important to tear down and fought for its preservation and reuse - something our own members all too rarely do themselves.

 Reno, Nevada's Historic Masonic Cornerstone